 3. Green Turtle

-This turtle represents the rare success story thanks to a very devoted organization – Caribbean Conservation Corporation (CCC).
+This turtle represents a rare success story thanks to a very devoted organization – Caribbean Conservation Corporation (CCC).
 The scientist that started to come to Tortuguero National Park’s shores to study these creatures since 1970’s realized how quickly they were declining and how important of a coastline Tortuguero was.
 From the 70’s to the 80’s their numbers fell from 15,000 to 3,000.
 All the while, CCC fought to make this a national park, which it did in 1978.
 Since then the numbers have reached astounding numbers of 20,000 per season for breeding and nesting from the months of June to September.

 4. Hawksbill Turtle

 Their main nesting site for these turtles is the Marino Ballena National Park (a nice wildlife destination too).
 The nesting time goes from May to November.
 You will find an occasional appearance of hawksbill turtles in Tortuguero.
 There are only around 23,000 of these turtles left worldwide.